ML-Enhanced Blockchain: Toward Intelligent, Adaptive Ledgers

 Outlook

 The synergy of ML and blockchain is bi-directional.
 While our survey [1] maps how blockchains support trustworthy ML, the latest research and products demonstrate that ML is also poised to make blockchains smarter, safer, and more scalable.
-Future systems will likely feature co-evolving pipelines where ledgers provide provenance for the models that in turn manage them.
+I expect future systems to feature co-evolving pipelines where ledgers provide provenance for the models that in turn manage them, complete with dashboards that make the feedback loop legible to both engineers and policy teams.

 References